configcat/terraform-provider-configcat/docs/data-sources/environments.md

 # configcat_environments Resource

 Use this data source to access information about an existing Environment.
-[Used API](https://api.configcat.com/docs/index.html#operation/get-environments)

 ## Example Usage

 ```hcl